The-300lb-Gorilla/Ender-2-Pro-BTT-E3v3/README.md

 7. Recompiled Firmware, and uploaded new, updated version today.
 January 6, 2023
 # Updated firmware 1-7-2023
 1. Fixed Tuning while printing bug.
+2. Recompiled Firmware, and uploaded new, updated version today.
+January 7, 2023
 # Ender-2-Pro-BTT-E3v3 with a STM32G0B1RE_btt Platformio.ini
 This is an upgrade for the Ender 2 Pro Only.
 It does require a New Set of Ender 3 Pro Motor Cables to do the conversion with the BTT SKR Mini E3v3 motherboard.
 ## Specific Firmware Functionality: